ahmetberkerkoc/SDT-ARMA/README.md

 ```

 # Parameter explanation
---datasets to choose dataset. \n
+--datasets to choose dataset. <br />
---label_index to choose the index of the label in the csv of your dataset, usually the label is in the first or the last column. \n
+--label_index to choose the index of the label in the csv of your dataset, usually the label is in the first or the last column. <br />
---lr to choose learning rate. \n
+--lr to choose learning rate. <br />
---test_size to allocate the test from the whole dataset. \n
+--test_size to allocate the test from the whole dataset. <br />